 Software aging is a problem of progressive degradation of performance and dependability in computer programs, especially those executing for long period of time.
 This phenomenon has been extensively studied for more than 20 years, as it affects many systems, from embedded devices to server software to critical systems.

-Software rejuvenation, i.e. restart of application (components/threads/task), VMs or machines, is the most prominent approach to combat software aging.
-A variety of reactive and proactive rejuvenation techniques, scheduling plans, scope and granularity, have been proposed for different application categories and platforms.
+Software rejuvenation, i.e., proactive restart of application (components/threads/task), reboot of VMs or machines, and failover to a replica are the most prominent approach es to combat software aging.
+A variety of rejuvenation techniques, scheduling plans, scope and granularity, have been proposed for different application types and platforms.

 WoSAR is the premier international venue to discuss the recent advances and discoveries in theoretical and practical aspects of software aging and rejuvenation research.
 In this year, we encourage submissions targeting interdisciplinary research, in particular those listed in the topics of interest.

 This call for papers addresses all researchers and practitioners with an interest about performance and dependability degradation of software systems.
 Topics addressed in the workshop include but are not limited to:

 Progressive degradation of performability / availability / reliability / scalability / “-ilities” in software systems.

 On-line feedback control view of software rejuvenation.